olcf/olcf-user-docs/services_and_applications/olcf_inference/index.rst

 .. important::

-    Currently, the OLCF Inference Service is in a preview state and is currently **only available by invitation**
+    If you are interested in using the OLCF Inference Service, please email OLCF Support <help@olcf.ornl.gov> and tell us your project's use case.

 Welcome to the documentation for the OLCF Inference Service.
 This service flexes the :doc:`Secure Scientific Service Mesh (S3M) </services_and_applications/s3m/overview>` to provide access to powerful Large Language Models (LLMs) running on a highly optimized **vLLM runtime**, offering OpenAI-compatible API endpoints.